-Emoticon is short for “emotion icon”.
+An emoticon is short for “emotion icon”.
 It is a pictorial representation of facial expressions, to depict a person’s feelings or mood.

 A smiley-face emoticon

-Characters such as punctuation marks, numbers, and letters are used on text messages, social media sites, messaging apps, internet forums and e-mails.
+Characters such as punctuation marks, numbers, and letters are used on text messages, social media sites, messaging apps, internet forums, and e-mails.

 Graphical representation of a smiley emoticon